ideacrew/ea_enterprise/README.md

 ```

-After rebuilder the container, only step 3 is needed
+After rebuilding the container for the first time, only step 3 is needed

+## common issues and how to solve them

 ## recommendations